netropy/fpintro/ch0_preliminaries.md

 ## 0. Preliminaries: Writing Text, the Markdown Language, the Scala and Clojure Language Shells (REPL)

-Here, the bare minimum of what one needs to know:
+To begin, some information on:

-* how to write a text document like this one
+* how to write a "Markdown" text document (like this one),
 * how to run Clojure and Scala code for the exercises.

 #### Inspect some file formats for text documents (like .html/.doc/.txt).